top of page

 Crestasee: Concluding the Caumasee Hike

-After visiting Il Spir, the trail leads to Crestasee, marking the concluding leg of this picturesque hike.
-Nestled in a serene setting, Crestasee is known for its crystal-clear, turquoise waters, which beautifully reflect the surrounding mountains and forests, making it a favored subject for photographers.
-This lake, aside from its scenic beauty, is notable for its pristine condition and hosts a diverse range of rare and endangered plants and animals, highlighting its ecological significance.
+After visiting Il Spir, the trail continues to Crestasee, marking the final stretch of this picturesque hike.
+Set in a peaceful location, Crestasee is famous for its crystal-clear turquoise waters that mirror the nearby mountains and forests, making it a popular spot for photographers.
+Beyond its scenic beauty, the lake is also ecologically significant, home to a variety of rare and endangered plants and animals.

 Way back to Flims